italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 --- abstract

-This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI), provided in RFC YYYY, to cover service assurance scenarios.
+This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI), provided in RFC YYYY, to cover multi-layer service assurance scenarios, for end-to-end customer L2VPN or L3VPN connectivity services setup over underlying transport optical paths.

 EDITORS NOTE: Replace RFC YYYY with the RFC number of \[I-D.ietf-teas-actn-poi-applicability] once it has been published.